 (4) "Child" is deemed to include a ward of the Superintendent of Child Welfare, or a child of a spouse.

-(5) "Complainant" means a person who alleges that he or she has been harassed or discriminated against.
+(5) "Complainant" means a person who alleges that they have been harassed or discriminated against.

 (6) "Coordinator" title and language to be decided between the parties.